 What about my speed?

 Speed is undoubtedly the top concern for all customers, and HFC speeds originally weren’t without issues.
 To solve this, NBN Co sought out international experts in North America, Korea, and Europe to bring global ideas to the HFC technology.
-These locations have all successfully instituted coaxial cable internet connections with some of the fastest speeds in the world.
+These locations have all successfully instituted coaxial cable internet connections.

 Under the collaboration, NBN Co learned how to successfully and smoothly upgrade the software technology to the new, faster DOCSIS 3.1 and a roadmap to Full Duplex DOCSIS wherever needed.